slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 _Depression_ (under-stimulation) can be viewed as a lack of self-expression.
 It may arise when one feels powerless or dominated, leading to chronic stress as a way to stimulate oneself.
 Burnout is oversaturation of sameness.
 Cages aren’t made of iron; they’re made of thoughts.
 The hardest prison to escape is in your own mind.
 No purpose attracts depression.
 Unemployment makes you unhappy.
 Dot.
 The more alone a man is, the more likely he is to get into "depression".
 Live alone, eat alone, work alone, never go out = depression.
 Spend more time with people, go out in nature, lift weights, and eat good food — no depression.
 The best antidepressant is knowing we matter to others.
 People don’t die from suicide; they die from sadness.
 Turns out you weren’t depressed; you just needed a fulfilling job, a «date to marry» relationship, consistent physical activity, and high-protein whole-food nutrition.
 Depression hates a moving target.
 A sedentary lifestyle is a magnet for depression.
 Seeds of doubt grow into forests of inaction.
 It took me years to realize the only cure for depression is leaving the house at every possible opportunity, no matter how badly you don’t want to.

 _Anxiety_ (over-stimulation) manifests as hypersensitivity and can be linked to our evolutionary need for control.
 Anxiety isn’t productive planning; it’s a continuous state of apprehension over various scenarios.
 Worrying about the unknown is unproductive; we have limited control and primarily influence rather than dictate outcomes.
 Stress often results from excessive concern, and worrying is a misuse of the imagination.
 Avoiding anxiety leads to more anxiety.
 While busy avoiding the feeling, we restrict life more and more.
 Thinking about it makes it worse.
 Writing about it makes it better.
-Worrying is worshipping the problem.
+Worrying is worshiping the problem.
 If you panic, panic early.
 Anxious people feel the only way to achieve relaxed certainty is getting new info, but the more you know, the more you realize you don’t know.

 Stress is who you think you should be.
 Peace is who you are.
 Hustling (the right amount of stimulation) means consistently stretching your comfort zone.
 Avoiding stress completely is avoiding life.